Aadv1k/Hashwizard/README.md

 # hashwizard

-is a suite of tools and APIs that allow you to interact with `hashing`, this includes
+is a suite of tools and APIs that allow you to interact with `hashing`

 ## API